-Where a task has been created for an email or document, the Preview pane displays a preview of the email or document that the task was created for.
+Where a task has been created for an email or document, the Task Drawer includes the Preview tab.
+Clicking this displays the Preview pane with a preview of the email or document that the task was created for.
 You can use this to see the context of the task.
 Refer to Previewing an Email.

 Comments can be added to a task by any team member.
 These can be used to add any notes and also allow team members to collaborate on a task.
 Refer to Adding Comments and Notifying Team Members.

 Select the name of the user assigned to the task.

 If the task is not being assigned to a specific person, this can be left as "Unassigned".
 When displaying a list of tasks, you can select "Unassigned Only" in the column header filter to display any tasks that are not assigned to a user.